ColinShaw/self-driving-car-capstone/README.md

 ### Building and running the project

-First, the python dependencies for the project need to be met.
-This can be done from the root of the project by `pip install -r requirements.txt`.
+This project depends on having CUDA and cuDNN installed in order to function properly.
+Reason is the inference speed for traffic light detection.
+You will notice a `requirements.txt` file in the root of the project.
+If your machine does not satisfy the above requirement, you will need to change the `tensorflow-gpu` requirement to `tensorflow` to support CPU alone.
+All other (python) dependencies can be satisfied from the root of the project by `pip install -r requirements.txt`.

 Next go into the `/ros` directory and run `catkin_make`.
 Be sure to source the project by running `. devel/setup.sh`.
 At this point, if your environment is set up properly, you should be able to launch ROS with `roslaunch launch/styx.launch`.